-- How has the nominee's service or program affected the community, state, or nation?
+- How has the nominee's service or program affected the community, state, Tribe, or Nation?

-The Crime Victims Research Award recognizes individual researchers or research teams that made a significant contribution to the nation's understanding of crime victim issues.
+The Building Knowledge Through Research Award recognizes individual researchers or research teams that made a significant contribution to the Nation's understanding of crime victim issues.
 Building a body of evidence-based knowledge, as well as conducting both qualitative and quantitative studies, helps us better understand victimization trends, services and behaviors, and enforcement efforts.
 Nominations that feature unique research-practitioner partnerships or innovative dissemination methods are encouraged.

-- In what ways did this research impact victim services policy or practice?
+- How did this research impact victim services policies or practices?
 Provide a citation or link to the research report or study.

 - How did the research respond to a critical information need in the field?